topcoder-platform/submission-processor/README.md

 - KAFKA_CLIENT_CERT_KEY: Kafka connection private key, optional;
     if not provided, then SSL connection is not used, direct insecure connection is used;
     if provided, it can be either path to private key file or private key content
-- KAFKA_SUBMISSION_TOPIC: the Kafka topic to consume submission messages
+- KAFKA_TOPICS: the Kafka topic(s) to consume submission messages
 - ACCESS_KEY_ID: the AWS access key id
 - SECRET_ACCESS_KEY: the AWS secret access key
 - REGION: the AWS region